DENQBAR-Dathe/plugin-ceres-coconut/README.md

 # DENQBAR Template

-DENQBAR Template - Our Coconut theme for Ceres 3.
+DENQBAR Template - Our Template for Ceres 3.

 ## Requirements